duanemay/chatgpt-cli/README.md

 For instance, if you want to change the end of the message and session markers, modify them in your configuration file.

 You can select a different configuration file using `--config` flag.
 Each config file should specify settings as `KEY=VALUE` pairs, with each pair on a separate line.
-Lines commencing with `#` are considered comments and ignored.
+Lines beginning with `#` are considered comments and ignored.

 ## Usage